Ibrahim Sekagya

-Ibrahim Sekagya (born 19 December 1980) is a Ugandan former footballer who played as a centre back.
+Ibrahim Sekagya (born 19 December 1980) is a Ugandan former professional footballer who played as a centre back.
 He is currently an assistant coach for the New York Red Bulls in Major League Soccer.

 Club career

-Born in Kawempe Kampala, as a boy, Sekagya started out his career playing on a bare surfaced pitch at Kawempe commonly known as 'kataka' before joining State House and later local giants Kampala City Council FC (KCC FC) Sekagya started his senior career with Kampala City Council in 1992, before moving to Argentina in 1998 to try to make a career in football.
+Born in Kawempe Kampala, as a boy, Sekagya started out his career playing on a bare surfaced pitch at Kawempe commonly known as 'kataka' before attending Kibuli Secondary School and later joining State House.
+Sekagya started his senior career with local giants Kampala City Council in 1992, before moving to Argentina in 1998 to try to make a career in football.
 His first Argentine club was Atlético de Rafaela in the Primera B Nacional.
 In 2002, he moved to Ferro Carril Oeste in the Primera B Metropolitana, subsequently helping the team to win the league and secure promotion to the Primera B Nacional.
 In 2005, he was signed by Arsenal de Sarandí of the Argentine Primera División, where he spent two seasons.

 In June 2007, Sekagya signed a three-year contract with Red Bull Salzburg, the then current champions of the Austrian Bundesliga.
-He made his Bundesliga debut on 11 July 2007 in Salzburg's 4–1 win against SC Rheindorf Altach and scored his first league goal on 22 July 2007 to secure Salzburg a 2–2 away draw at FK Austria Wien.
+He made his Bundesliga debut on 11 July 2007 in Salzburg's 4–1 win against Rheindorf Altach and scored his first league goal on 22 July 2007 to secure Salzburg a 2–2 away draw at Austria Wien.
 He quickly established himself as a regular with the club and finished his first season with 34 Bundesliga appearances to his name, scoring three goals in the league.
 In his six seasons at the club Sekagya appeared in 165 league matches and scored 6 goals.
-During this time he helped the club capture three Austrian Football Bundesliga titles and one Austrian Cup.
+During this time he helped the club capture three Austrian Bundesliga titles and one Austrian Cup.